fluree/to-do-lists-generator/README.md

 # **What is Fluree?**

-Fluree is a data platform that combines an immutable [ledger](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree) with a graph database, if you are not familiar with chain or blockchain data, think of it as a list of provable transactions that are sequenced by time.
-This ledger is tamperproof and each block in the ledger is linked to the previous block.
+Fluree is a Web3-capable graph database platform powered by an [immutable ledger](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree) backplane.

+If you are not familiar with chain or blockchain data, think of it as a list of provable transactions that are sequenced by time.
+This ledger is tamper-proof and each block in the ledger is linked to the previous block.

 Every block contains critical metadata like a hash, a timestamp, and the size of the block data (block-bytes).
 The core data that constitutes each block, though, are extensions of RDF triples that we call [flakes](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#flakes).
 These flakes contain all the data that is added, updated, or deleted at the moment in time described by each block.
 Flakes are an integral part of Fluree and are used to represent everything: for a in-depth look at Flakes refer to the [architecture](https://docs.flur.ee/guides/1.0.0/architecture/flakes) docs.

-Schemas in Fluree are made up of [collections and predicates](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#collections-and-predicates), we will go further into how to use them in the Schema section below.
+Fluree's graph schemas are made up of [collections and predicates](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#collections-and-predicates), we will go further into how to use them in the Schema section below.

 At its core, data in Fluree leverages the [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf-concepts/).
 RDF is a W3C standard model for data interchange on the Web\*.
 Data in Fluree is modelled by the [RDF Triple](https://www.w3.org/TR/rdf-concepts/#section-triples), which contains a subject, a predicate, and an object.

-A simple example would be: "The sky's color is blue", 'sky' is the subject, 'color' is the predicate, and 'blue' is the object.
+A simple example would be: "The sky's color is blue", where 'sky' is the subject, 'color' is the predicate, and 'blue' is the object.
 When comparing the same sentence to the typical approach of an entity–attribute–value model: entity(sky), attribute(color), value(blue).

-> \*For an more indepth look into RDF refer to the W3C [docs](https://www.w3.org/RDF/).
+> \*For an more in-depth look into RDF refer to the W3C [docs](https://www.w3.org/RDF/).

 # **Getting Started with Fluree**

-This to do list generator uses [Fluree Anywhere](https://docs.flur.ee/docs/1.0.0/getting-started/fluree-anywhere) to manage data, for a in-depth installation guide of Fluree visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs.
+This to-do list app uses [Fluree Anywhere](https://docs.flur.ee/docs/1.0.0/getting-started/fluree-anywhere) to manage data, for a in-depth installation guide of Fluree visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs.
 For brief installation points refer below.

 ## **Installing Fluree**

 - [Download](https://fluree-releases-public.s3.amazonaws.com/fluree-1.0.0-beta10.zip) and unzip Fluree (v1.0.0-beta10)
-- Launch Fluree with default options by running `./fluree_start.sh` in the terminal for mac and in Bash emulator for Windows
+- Launch Fluree with default options by running `./fluree_start.sh` in the terminal for Macs and in Bash emulator for Windows
-- Once Fluree is done starting up it will log the web server port :8090, e.g. `http://localhost:8090`.
+- Once Fluree is done starting up it will be available for use behind port 8090, e.g. `http://localhost:8090`.
 [Note: for versions below 1.0.0 the default web server port may be :8080].
 Navigating to :8090 in your browser will serve Fluree's default AdminUI.
 The Fluree server behind :8090 will also respond to POST requests against Fluree's HTTP API endpoints.
-- To exit click `ctrl + c` to kill the thread in your terminal.
+- To exit, click `ctrl + c` to kill the thread in your terminal.
 This will not delete any ledgers or successful transactions.
 - For further installation information visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs

 > Fluree requires Java 11 or above.
 To verify your version run `java -- version` in the terminal or visit [java](https://www.java.com/en/download/manual.jsp) to download.